tommy-mitchell/listr-cli/readme.md

 <p align="center"><img src="media/demo.gif"></p>

 Gracefully handles and displays failures, including if a given command is not found.
-Allows [setting environment variables](#environment---env--e) cross-platform.
+Supports local binaries from `node_modules/bin` without specifying `npx`, and allows [setting environment variables](#environment---env--e) cross-platform.

 If used in a CI environment, command output is outputted as is.